Why Does My Parlor Palm Have Yellow Leaves? (6 Causes)

 The parlor palm (Chamaedorea elegans) is most known for being an easy, low-maintenance plant.
-It can tolerate low and bright light, along with skipping water throughout the week.
+It can tolerate low and bright light and skip water throughout the week.

 While the drought-tolerant plant is great to own due to its simple needs, there are times that the parlor palm can be neglected.
-The main reasons why parlor palm leaves are yellow are due to overwatering, overfertilization, and too much sunlight.
+The main reasons parlor palm leaves are yellowing are overwatering, overfertilization, and overexposure to sunlight.

 Throughout the article, we have listed the reasons and solutions to help you bring your parlor palm back to life.